MoserMichael/python-obj-system/decorator.md

         # similar to functool.update_wrapper
         # the __name__ and __doc__ string of the wrapped function is forwarded to the decorator.
+        # the decorator also gets a __wrapped__ attribute, which points to the original function that is being wrapped.
         # full list of forwarded attributes (right now) is __name__, ___qualname_, __doc__, __module__, __module__, __annotations__
         # also all entries of __dict__ of the wrapped function are updated into the __dict__ of the decorator.
         @functools.wraps(func)